 FAQ and troubleshooting

 And if the mixture turned greenish?
-It’ll still work, but the drawing won’t be as contrasted.
+It will still work, but the image won’t be as contrasted.

-For this experiment, you can use: - 75 W incandescent light (including halogen); - 11 W LED or fluorescent light.
-Your lamp must be positioned approximately 12 in.
-(30 cm) from the paper.
-Leave the paper exposed to light for 10-15 min.
+For this experiment, you can use a 75 W incandescent light (including halogen) or an 11 W LED or fluorescent light.
+Your light source should be positioned approximately 15 cm (6 in) away from the paper.
+Leave the paper exposed to light for 10–15 min.
 If your light source is more powerful than the references listed above, keep it farther away from the paper.
-A 100 W light source should be positioned approximately 16 in.
-(40 cm) away.

-As we will be dealing with light-sensitive compounds, we need to avoid bright light, such as direct sunlight or strong lamps.
+You will be dealing with light-sensitive reagents, so you'll need to avoid bright light, such as direct sunlight and strong overhead lighting.

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.

 The cyanotype process is not the only way to obtain Prussian blue.
 In fact, this stunningly blue compound was known as one of the best blue pigments well before cyanotype was invented.
-Many works of art owe it their striking shades of blue—Hokusai’s “Great Wave”, which we have just made a print of, for one.
+Many works of art owe it their striking shades of blue—Hokusai’s "Great Wave," which you've just made a print of, for one.

 Cyanotyping was historically used in some industrial fields to create what are known as blueprints.
 The term ‘blueprint’ usually refers to engineering-specific technical drawings.
-The blueprint was mostly used in the 19th and 20th centuries to copy technical drawings of buildings and ships.
+Blueprints were mostly used in the 19th and 20th centuries to copy technical drawings of buildings and ships.
 However, with the advent of industrial printers, this method gradually lost popularity, and now is most often used by hobbyists.

-The method’s “blue” name is, indeed, because the result is blue.
-A bit later, another method was developed, which differs mostly in the resulting color - the images range from pinkish to pure white.
+The method’s “blue” name is indeed due to the fact that the result is blue.
+Later, another method was developed, which differs mostly in the resulting color – the images it produces range from pinkish to pure white.
 Such a picture is known as a whiteprint.
 The reagents that contribute to this process differ vastly from those used to create a blueprint, the key substances being organic compounds containing diazo compounds.